tkn-tub/ns3-gym/src/wifi/doc/source/wifi-design.rst

 The physical layer and channel models operate on a per-packet basis, with no frequency-selective propagation or interference effects.
 Detailed link simulations are not performed, nor are frequency-selective fading or interference models available.
-Directional antennas and MIMO are also not supported at this time.
+Directional antennas are also not supported at this time.
 For additive white gaussian noise (AWGN) scenarios, or wideband interference scenarios, performance is governed by the application of analytical models (based on modulation and factors such as channel width) to the received signal-to-noise ratio, where noise